-Today the rooms are rented out to various people and as movie sets.
+Today the rooms in the Westerfeld House are rented out to various people and as movie sets.
 According to reports, none of them have complained of any malevolent activity or remains of satanic activity.
 But they have reported about ‘overwhelming emotions’ as well as a physical presence in their home, with nightmares being a common trait of the tenants.
 Paranormal activity of psychological manifestation of knowing the house history?

 Even Siegel himself mentioned he had what he called a paranormal experience in the house to SFGATE:

 “I was in bed watching TV and my bed violently shook.
 I assumed we were having an earthquake, only nothing else was moving.
 Then I felt someone get into bed with me even though I was alone.
 It was quite unnerving.”